-Since I’ve read that it’s so easy to make apple cider vinegar at home, I had to try it. 😀 And it’s perfect for the Historical Food Fortnightly challenge 14 – Waste not, want not.
+After reading that it’s so easy to make apple cider vinegar at home, I had to try it. 😀 And homemade vinegar made with apple peels and cores is perfect for the Historical Food Fortnightly challenge 14 – Waste not, want not.

 ‘Save all parings and cores of apples when used for cooking purposes; put them in a jar; cover with cold water; add about a pint molasses to 3 or 4 gallons; tie mosquito netting over jar; add more apple parings as you have them, and all the cold tea left in teapot.
 Makes the very best vinegar.’

 ‘Save the sound cores and the parings of apples used in cooking.
 Put into a jar, cover with cold water, stand in a warm place, add one-half pint of molasses to every two gallons.
 Cover the jar with gauze; add more parings and cores occasionally.
 This will make good vinegar.’